larakielcode/top-calculator/README.md

 # Welcome to my Simple Calculator Project

+This simple project in JS is in regards to The Odin Project learning.
+I also would like to thank @GeoDaoyu for contributing on my issues I encounter on this project.
+Thank you!

 > [!CAUTION]
 > I added a lot of console log in this project for debugging purposes :D Sorry in advance.
 Thank you!